Alexander-Lucifer/TrackEx-CLI/README.md

 # TrackEx CLI
 ## an CLI expense tracker made for fun in 3 days,
  maybe I'll add  UI and  other things and make this a true project

+# Documentation
+## Requirements
+-MySQL
+-Make Sure your system has Python 3.10 or above